© 2024 Lloyd & Mousilli. All rights reserved.

 Lloyd & Mousilli has dedicated intellectual property attorneys who are experienced in the patent application process.
 We can assist with the preparation and filing of your application, as well as offer strategic guidance on your overall intellectual property protection.

-Lloyd & Mousilli boasts a team of experts in the area of AI patents with extensive experience helping early stage innovators receive patent protection for each of their novel components at the earliest date and overseeing patent strategies for consumer products at some of the biggest technology companies.
-The different teams at our firm, led by seasoned attorneys work in synergy to help founders seamlessly weave their AI and other patents, within their broader business strategy.
-We make sure that equity agreements, assignment rights, employment agreements, non-disclosures and all other relevant documents accurately reflect the scope and rights regarding the company’s patents.
-Our goal at the firm is to help clients meet their long-term goals by working closely with them at each stage and tailoring our advice in accordance with the client’s aspirations.
+Lloyd & Mousilli boasts a team of experts in the area of AI-related patents.
+Let us employ our extensive experience helping early-stage innovators to receive the fullest patent protection over the novel idea at the earliest date to ensure priority.
+We have overseen patent strategies for consumer products at some of the largest technology companies and want to share this experience with you.
+The different teams at our firm, led by seasoned attorneys, work in synergy to help businesses seamlessly weave their patents throughout their broader business strategy.
+We will ensure that any equity agreements, assignment rights, employment agreements, non-disclosures and all other relevant documents accurately reflect the scope and rights regarding your innovations.
+Our goal at Lloyd & Mousilli is to help clients accomplish their long-term goals by working closely with them at each stage and tailoring our advice in accordance with the client’s aspirations and needs.

-As always, you should consult with your Lloyd & Mousilli startup legal team or set-up a free consultation through our website for questions about AI patents.
+If you are in need of legal assistance, reach out and consult with the Lloyd & Mousilli startup legal team or set-up a free consultation through our website for questions about AI-related patents or any of your patent needs.